 They have even thought about smaller ceremonies and designed the ceiling so that when there are just a few mourners, its low level brings an intimacy to the front of the hall.

-I suppose it isn’t really appropriate to say that I am looking forward to working there but, as a Celebrant who has conducted hundreds of funerals, it’s clear to me that Wealden Crematorium responds to the needs of all faiths and cultures, and that the thought that has gone into its design has produced a funeral venue that nobody will mind having nearby, a crematorium that enhances our Sussex countryside.
+I suppose it wasn’t really appropriate to say that, when it was built, I looked forward to working there but, as a Celebrant who has conducted hundreds of funerals, it was clear to me that Wealden Crematorium was responding to the needs of all faiths and cultures, and that the thought that went into its design has produced a funeral venue that nobody will mind having nearby, a crematorium that enhances our Sussex countryside.